 Where have all of your hamsters come from?

 Prior to January 2015, all of my hamsters were obtained from pet shops but the decline in availability has led to the species becoming harder to find.
 In January 2015, I adopted a Chinese Hamster who had health issues and following that I returned to sourcing my hamsters from pet shops until I got my first hamster from an NHC registered breeder in October 2015.
-As Chinese Hamsters are now not available in pet shops, Jessie Jaye will be the last pet shop Chinese Hamster owned by Metallica Hamstery.
+As Chinese Hamsters are now not available in pet shops, Jessie Jaye was the last pet shop Chinese Hamster owned by Metallica Hamstery.

 All of my breeding hamsters are either sourced from other NHC registered hamsteries or have been bred here.

 Ever since I first set eyes on a Chinese Hamsters, they have had a special appeal to me.
 Often thought of as being difficult to tame due to their shyness, I have found them to be a very loving species once tamed.
 Packed full of personality and are quite intelligent for a small animal, I am genuinely interested in watching their character develop as they interact with their environment.

 In the right environment, I believe that the Chinese Hamster can really thrive and come out of their shells to become wonderful pets.